JoseEliel/lightweight_genetic_algorithm/README.md

 ```
 *Complete Python code for the categorical genes example, showcasing the usage of multiprocessing and additional fitness function arguments.
 The GA is run for 50 generations with a population size of 100.
 The final population of sequences is contained in `all_populations[-1]` which is a list of length 100 where each entry is a list of `E`'s and `K`'s representing the amino-acid sequence.*

-The net charges and SCD values for the initial and final populations are shown in Figure 4.
+The net charges and SCD values for the initial and final populations are shown in Figure 2 below.
 Note that the SCD values are close to the target value of -10 while there is a wide range of net charges in the final population.
 This demonstrates the effect of the diversity-enhanced selection method.

 ![Figure 2: SCD values and net charges for initial and final populations of the categorical genes example.](Figure_A4.png)